nguyensjsu/fa21-172-dmg/README.md

   1. Starbuck
   2. Book Store
 * Chosen topic: Book Store
-* Tasks do this week
+* Tasks to do this week
   1. Do more research on book store
   2. Work on the frontend